-Growing oranges in pots allow you to enjoy its fruits even if you have limited space!
-Learn How to Grow an Orange Tree in Container with ease!
+Growing oranges in pots allows you to enjoy the fruits even if you have limited space and not so favorable climate!

 Oranges are praised for their tangy and sweet taste.
-Growing them in pots offers you a chance to grow them in small spaces, like balconies and patios, in cold climates.
-You can also move the containers indoors in winters or when the weather is not favorable.
+Growing them in pots offers you a chance to grow them in small spaces, like balconies and patios, even in cold climates.
+You can also move the containers indoors to overwinter or when the weather is not favorable.
 The fruity fragrance of the flowers is also an added advantage while growing them!
 Let’s have a look at How to Grow an Orange Tree in Container!

 Botanical Name: Citrus sinensis

 Soil pH: 6.0-7.5

 Check out Our Article on the 5 Best Citrus Trees You Can Grow here

 There are mainly two ways in which you can grow oranges.
 Though growing an Orange tree in a container from seeds or cuttings is possible, we recommend you buy a healthy, well-grafted plant from a nursery.
 Pick a variety that suits your climate.

 - Take 6-10 inches of softwood cuttings from the first-year branch of a healthy tree.
 Make sure you are not cutting a stem with fruits or flowers.

 - Remove the leaves from the bottom part of the cutting and dip its end in a rooting hormone.

 - Fill potting mix in a pot and plant the cutting 2-3 inches deep and press soil firmly around it.